Under Armour Curry HOVR Splash

 Release Date: September 2021

 The Under Armour Curry HOVR Splash is a lesser-known budget model made for the player many consider to be the greatest shooter of all time, Stephen Curry.
 The only NBA player I’ve seen rock these on court is his younger brother, Seth.
 Having tested this shoe for hours, I can say that it reminds me of earlier models in the Curry signature line.
-It is actually one of the top available Under Armour models, and a great model for basketball training.
+It is actually one of the top available Under Armour models, a great model for basketball training, and one of the better shoes for those with flat feet.

 The outsole is made up of wavy patterns that aren’t quite wave-bone, but function just as well.
 The shoes produced little to no sound at first, but started to have that squeak every once in a while the longer I played in them.
 Out of the many hours of testing, I only really slipped once and that was on a very dusty court.
 Otherwise, it’s going to catch you whichever way you move.